Updated

 How do I enable Tax-Gain Harvesting?

-It’s enabled by default for custodial accounts, with a default annual harvesting limit set to the standard deduction for unearned income (currently $1,350).
+It’s enabled by default for custodial accounts, with a default annual harvesting limit set to the standard deduction for unearned income (currently $1,350 for most states).
 You can modify or disable it in your custodial account’s manage page by selecting “Tax optimization”.

 Investment management and advisory services are provided by Wealthfront Advisers LLC (“Wealthfront Advisers”), an SEC-registered investment adviser, and brokerage related products are provided by Wealthfront Brokerage LLC ("Wealthfront Brokerage"), a Member of FINRA/SIPC.
 Financial planning tools are provided by Wealthfront Software LLC (“Wealthfront Software”).